Greater-London-Authority/nowcast-birth-estimates/README.md

 the mean forecast value of the ratio as well as the 95 percent prediction interval.

-Past ratios are currently calculated using annual births for mid and calendar year periods and the forecast ratios produced by the time series model have the same frequency.
+Past ratios are calculated using annual births for mid and calendar year periods and the forecast ratios produced by the time series model have the same frequency.

 Both forecast and past ratios are interpolated to match the monthly frequency of the patient register data.
 This allows: